-Synchronous online classes are those that require students and instructors to be online at the same time.
-Lectures, discussions, and presentations occur at a specific hour.
-All students must be online at that specific hour in order to participate.
+Synchronous learning is when classes occur on set schedules and time frames.
+Students and instructors are online at the same time in synchronous classes since lectures, discussions, and presentations take place at specific hours.
+All students must be online at that exact time in order to participate in the class.

 Whether you ultimately decide to attend a synchronous vs asynchronous program, or one that offers both, you’re sure to find some distinct perks to each.
-For example, some students like synchronous courses because they need to feel involved, in real-time, with the class experience.
-It’s rewarding to ask a question or offer a comment, and to receive instant feedback.
+For example, some students like synchronous courses because they want to feel involved, in real-time, with the class experience.
+They might find it rewarding to ask a question or offer a comment, and to receive instant feedback.
 For some people, real-time communication could provide them with the educational experience they need to thrive.

-For others, asynchronous courses provide a better way to learn.
+For others, asynchronous learning could be a better fit.
 Many students need more time to form their thoughts or consider all the sides of an issue before offering an opinion.
 In a synchronous classroom, these students might get overshadowed by faster typists and spontaneous thinkers.
 When studying asynchronously, students could work at their own pace.
 Another perk to studying asynchronously: if your work schedule is on the hectic side, or if you work multiple shifts, you might not have to worry about logging on at a specified time each week.
 Your class schedule could bend to accommodate your real life.

-As you’re researching synchronous vs asynchronous options, you may want to ask college enrollment advisors which elements from the following list are used at their schools.
+As you’re researching asynchronous vs synchronous learning options, you may want to ask college enrollment advisors which elements from the following list are used at their schools.

 Define Synchronous Learning Further